IP to VPN Database

 assumed-vpn.csv

-- Assumed VPN IPs, lots of false positives
+- Assumed VPN IP addresses, contains lots of false positives and must be

 #enumerated-vpn.csv